Publications

 PICA Staff Report on QCMR

-The second quarter FY17 QCMR projects General Fund revenues at $4.16 billion, $30.3 million above the Five-Year Plan, while obligations are projected to increase by $40.9 million.
-The year-end fund balance is now estimated at $106.1 million, reflecting a continued improvement in financial stability.
+The second quarter FY18 QCMR reports General Fund revenues at $4.48 billion, $75.2 million above the Five-Year Plan, while obligations are now projected at $4.46 billion, $61.9 million higher than the original estimate.
+The year-end fund balance remains strong at $210.5 million, supported by better-than-expected tax revenue performance.

 Publications Pagination